 Building on their English work in primary school, students continue to practise, consolidate and extend what they have learned from previous years.
-They also extend their understanding of how language works and learn to transfer this knowledge to different contexts.
-To achieve this, students develop an understanding of the requirements of different types of texts; they are introduced to increasingly sophisticated analyses of various kinds of literary, popular culture, and everyday texts, and they are given opportunities to engage with the technical aspects of texts, including those of their own choosing – and to explain why they made that choice.
+They also grow their language understanding and learn to transfer this knowledge to different contexts.
+To achieve this, students develop an understanding of the requirements of different types of texts; they are introduced to increasingly sophisticated analyses of various kinds of literary, popular culture, and everyday texts, and they are given opportunities to engage with the technical aspects of texts, including those of their choosing – and to explain why they made that choice.
 They also have opportunities to explore and explain what is important to them about life and society.

 The notion of valuing specific texts as ‘literature’ is introduced.
-Students learn how such texts can be discussed and analysed in relation to themes, ideas and historical and cultural contexts.
+Students learn how such texts can be discussed and analysed about themes, ideas and historical and cultural contexts.

 Opportunities for participation in Cluster activities, performance incursions and national events are open to all students, highlighting the importance of English as an area of study.

 Years 7-10 English courses follow the Western Australian Curriculum and Assessment Outline requirements as mandated by The School Curriculum and Standards Authority.

 At Ashdale Secondary College, the study of English is central to the learning and development of all young Australians.
 It helps create confident communicators, imaginative thinkers and informed citizens.
 Through the study of English, individuals learn to analyse, understand, communicate with and build relationships with others and the world around them.
 Studying English helps young people develop the knowledge and skills needed for education, training and the workplace.
 It helps them become ethical, thoughtful, informed and active members of society.
 In this light, it is clear that the Australian Curriculum: English plays an essential part in developing the understanding, attitudes and capabilities of those who will take responsibility for Australia’s future.